rtCamp/rtbiz-helpdesk/docs/user/internal-architecture/web_based_ticket_ui.md

 21. Add Follow-up Button - Button to add the follow-up to the ticket.

 ### Ticket Visibility for a Customer
 For a customer not all the features listed above will be visible.
+The